Nicole Jalazo Halpern, LCSW, RPT-SLicensed Clinical Social Worker, Registered Play Therapist-Supervisor, Owner

-Nicole has specialized training in play and expressive therapies and is a Registered Play Therapist Supervisor (RPT-S).
+I have specialized training in play and expressive therapies and am a Registered Play Therapist -Supervisor (RPT-S).
+I am an Eye Movement Desensitization and Reprocessing (EMDR) Certified therapist through EMDRIA.

 - Extended Play-Based Developmental Assessment (EPBDA, Gil)